Al-Ma'arri: Life

 In 1004–05, al-Ma'arri learned that his father had died and, in reaction, wrote an elegy where he praised his father.
 Years later he would travel to Baghdad where he became well received in the literary salons of the time, though he was a controversial figure.
 After the eighteen months in Baghdad, al-Ma'arri returned home for unknown reasons.
 He may have returned because his mother was ill, or he may have run out of money in Baghdad, as he refused to sell his works.
 He returned to his native town of Ma'arra in about 1010 and learned that his mother had died before his arrival.

-He remained in Ma'arra for the rest of his life, where he opted for an ascetic lifestyle, refusing to sell his poems, living in seclusion and observing a strict vegetarian diet, eventually becoming one of the earliest known vegans.
+He remained in Ma'arra for the rest of his life, where he opted for an ascetic lifestyle, refusing to sell his poems, living in seclusion, and observing a strict vegetarian diet.
 His personal confinement to his house was only broken once when violence had struck his town.
 In that incident, al-Ma'arri went to Aleppo to intercede with its Mirdasid emir, Salih ibn Mirdas, to release his brother Abu'l-Majd and several other Muslim notables from Ma'arra who were held responsible for destroying a winehouse whose Christian owner was accused of molesting a Muslim woman.
 Though he was confined, he lived out his later years continuing his work and collaborating with others.
 He enjoyed great respect and attracted many students locally, as well as actively holding correspondence with scholars abroad.
 Despite his intentions of living a secluded lifestyle, in his seventies, he became rich and was the most revered person in his area.
 Al-Ma'arri never married and died in May 1057 in his hometown.